 As well as physical health problems, mental health problems such as anxiety and depression can develop if stress is left unrecognised and untreated.
 This can lead to significant difficulties not only at work but in other areas of your life - relationships can suffer, panic attacks can start and sometimes depression can be accompanied by thoughts of self-harm and suicide as well as dependence on alcohol and drugs as a way of coping.

 The importance of treating stress early

 Spotting the early signs of stress and doing something about it is important to stop these developing and to prevent unhealthy coping habits taking hold.
 If you think you are showing symptoms of stress, there are some simple things you can do like finding ways to relax, take more exercise and reduce your commitments.

 Treatment for stress

-If these do not help you should seek support from health professionals like your GP and explore options such as CBT, Mindfulness and other therapies which can help manage stress and deal with associated mood and anxiety problems.
-If you are depressed or struggling with anxiety or drinking too much you may benefit from more specialised help and medication and may need to be referred to see a psychiatrist.
+If these do not help, you should seek support from health professionals like your GP and explore options such as cognitive behavioural therapy (CBT), mindfulness and other therapies which can help manage stress and deal with associated mood and anxiety problems.
+If you are depressed, anxious or drinking too much, you may benefit from more specialised help and medication and may need to be referred to see a psychiatrist.
 The first step is to recognise you need help and support.